-At Varian, your interest in our career opportunities is important to us as well as keeping your information protected.
-As you conduct your job search, please beware of fraudulent job scams aimed to target individuals to disclose financial or personal information.
-Be sure to confirm the job posting is authorized by Varian Medical Systems through our website before proceeding.
+At Varian, your interest in our career opportunities is important to us, and so is keeping your information protected.
+As you conduct your job search, please beware of fraudulent job scams aimed at targeting individuals and getting them to disclose financial or personal information.
+Be sure to confirm the job posting is authorised by Varian Medical Systems through our website before proceeding.
 If you think you are victim to fraudulent activity, please visit the Federal Trade Commission website where you can report suspicious activity.

 - The communications you receive are unprofessional – they contain poor grammar and/or typos.

 - Jobseekers who are contacted by a Varian recruiter should always ask for the recruiter’s Varian e-mail address.
 All Varian email addresses end in “@Varian.com”.

 - You are asked to participate in a job interview online through an instant messaging application.
 (Note: Varian does NOT conduct job interviews through instant messaging services).

 - You are asked to provide financial information such as a credit card number or bank account information.
 (Note: Varian will NEVER ask a job applicant or a new hire to make payments or provide financial information such as credit card or bank account information).